Atharva1479/employee-management-system/README.md

 # Employee Management System

-The Employee Management System is a web application built with Spring Boot, Spring Data JPA, Thymeleaf, and Bootstrap.
-It provides a user-friendly interface for managing employee records with features such as adding, editing, and deleting employees.
-The application supports paginated display for easy navigation through employee records.
+The Employee Management System is a robust web application developed using the Spring Boot framework, Spring Data JPA for seamless database interaction, Thymeleaf for server-side templating, and Bootstrap for creating a responsive and visually appealing user interface.
+This system serves as an efficient tool for managing employee records within an organization.

 ## Features